Boonshoft Museum of Discovery: History

 The museum was founded in 1893 as the Dayton Museum of Natural History, organizationally part of the Dayton Public Library and Museum.
 In the 1990s, the Children's Museum of Dayton and the Dayton Museum of Natural History merged with the natural history museum completing major renovations and reopening as the Dayton Museum of Discovery.
-1999, the name was changed to the Boonshoft Museum of Discovery honor of Oscar Boonshoft, who made a significant financial contribution.
+In 1999, the name was changed to the Boonshoft Museum of Discovery honor of Oscar Boonshoft, who made a significant financial contribution.

 In 1960 the museum built a 10 meter wide dome as their planetarium.
 The planetarium equipment has been updated through the years.
 As of 1982, they had a Spitz A3P projector.
 A larger planetarium was built, and in 1991 the planetarium used Digistar II software and as of 2025 has a Digistar 5.
 Their Apollo Observatory opened in 1961 and a Cassegrain telescope was used to conduct studies about how urban settings may impact astronomical research.